VerifiedInc/Kredita-Demo-Web/README.md

 The live web app can be found [here](https://kredita-web.demo.sandbox-unumid.co).

 The application's home page is a sample registration page.
-In order to "register", you will need to enter in the provided test email address and phone number. _These values are coming soon._
+In order to "register", you will need to enter in the provided test email address (richard@piedpiper.net) and phone number (+10123456789).
+If you prefer, you may instead enter your own email address and/or phone number.
+For example, if you used your email address to issue credentials with the Hooli demo, that email (and the corresponding issued credentials) can be used here to register with Kredita.
+Ensure the value(s) you enter are valid as a OTP will be required at a later step.

 After you (the test user) click 'Register', the following occurs for Kredita to leverage your existing credentials.